sea-rii/BookVerse/README.md

 BookVerse is a beautifully crafted Flutter application that lets users browse, track, and manage their reading journey.
 Designed with a cinematic theme, smooth animations, and a dynamic bookshelf UI, it merges aesthetics with functionality.
 Users can add books, update statuses, write notes, filter categories, and explore their reading stats — all wrapped in a polished experience.

-## 🎥 Demo Video
-*A full walkthrough of the app, including responsive layout & features.*
-👉 *(Add your YouTube or Canvas video link here)*

 ## ✨ Features

 ### 📖 **Library View (Cinematic Bookshelf)**